oorona/TwitterMatcher/README.md

             cursor.execute(self.tokens_tweets_insert,data)
 ```

 Once the data is loaded a sqlite is created with all the data properly cleaned and normalized.
-You can see a ER diagram of the database under the folder/db/dber.gif file
+You can see a ER diagram of the database under the folder `db/dber.gif` file

 #### Tables
 The result of the script is a SQLite database what contains 6 different tables and their relationships.
 There are 6 main tables/entities.
 These tables together allow to execute all types of queries that can be used to run statistics operation over the number and frequency of terms on the tweets.
 Some of the data being extracted is probability of a token in collection, probability of join token in collection, IDF, Number of token in tweet, and number of times a token appears in the collection